sbauldry/gsoep/README.md

 - gsoep-mm-2-sdg.inp: Program to test indirect effects with secondary degree as outcome.

 # Citation
-Ryberg, Renee, Shawn Bauldry, Michael Shultz, Annekatrin Steinhoff, and Michael Shanahan. accepted for publication.
+Ryberg, Renee, Shawn Bauldry, Michael Shultz, Annekatrin Steinhoff, and Michael Shanahan.
+2017.
 “Personality and the Intergenerational Transmission of Educational Attainment: Evidence from the German Socio-Economic Panel." *Journal of Youth and Adolescence*.